Published June 28, 2024

 Leadership Review

 Leadership alignment ensures that design goals are in sync with business objectives.
-Regular reviews by leadership help keep the design process on track and ensure that the team’s efforts are aligned with the organization’s strategic vision.
+Regular leadership reviews help keep the design process on track and ensure that the team’s efforts align with the organization’s strategic vision.
 Leadership reviews allow stakeholders to provide feedback, approve key design decisions, and ensure the project progresses as planned.
 This top-down support is essential for maintaining momentum and achieving long-term success in DesignOps.

 UX Story Process and Testing with Helio